oat9002/auto-compound/README.md

 # auto-compound

 -   Query and Auto compound following cron for cake-cake pool
+-   Notify with Line Notify or Telegram

 ## Development in local